wanshingkit/PHP_JavaScript_jQuery_JSON_MySQL_FullStack/README.md

 ===========================================================================================

 PHP file

 •connect.php
-it is a PDO that connect the database
+1.it is a PDO that connect the database

 •login.php
 1. Filter the incoming message
 2.	validate if there is any matching email and password in the database, if match, throwback message to login.js
 3.	if verification success, assign an email to the session